Do Go On - 537 - Magic Alex, The Beatles' Electric Guru

 Birdie.

-Thank you so much, Joy.
+Uh, thank you so much, Joy.

 Met Jai on a few occasions, had a few beers with Joy after shows in Sydney.

-Well, that brings us to the end of this episode.
+welcome in well that brings us to the end of this episode oh wow this is the first thing we've

-This is the first thing we've recorded in the year 2026, even though we've released quite a few episodes.
+recorded in the year 2026 even though we've released quite a few episodes that's not even true

 there's a link in the show notes for you to do so.

-And you can also do that on our website, which is do-go-onpod.com.
+And you can also do that on our website,

-D-dub, bootless baby home.
+D-dub, boot this baby home.

-Hey, we'll be back next week with another episode,
+Hey, we'll be back next week with another episode.

-and that is a guarantee from me.
+And that is a guarantee from me.

 But until then, I'll say thank you so much for listening.